What is the issue?

 Limitations and flaws in the 2013 federal guidelines immediately became evident.
 Intersex has been associated with third sex/gender categories, and people have made unfounded assumptions about the implications of those categories for children with intersex variations.

 We opposed the creation of a new classification called “unspecified/indeterminate/intersex” for infants and children in the ACT in 2014.
 It was evident to us at that time that, despite good intent, this reflected a lack of comprehension of the affected population.
-For example, the Chief and Health Minister proposed that the classification would satisfy parental rights and “reduce the risk” of children undergoing forced “gender assignment surgery” – in hospitals that the Chief and Health Minister is responsible for (Carpenter, 2016; Carpenter, 2018a; Carpenter, 2018b).
+For example, the Chief and Health Minister proposed that the classification would satisfy parental rights and “reduce the risk” of children undergoing forced “gender assignment surgery” – in hospitals that the Chief and Health Minister is responsible for, and at the same time that the same government defended surgeries on children with “disorders of sex development” (Carpenter 2016; Carpenter 2018a; Carpenter 2018b).

 In October 2015, we joined with trans and LGBTI organisations to request that the third category in federal sex and gender recognition guidelines be renamed “non-binary”.
 This is a minimal, necessary reform, and we also call for further changes, including improving access, additional options, and work to ensure that sex/gender data is only collected when and where necessary.